grafana/grafana/docs/sources/panels-visualizations/visualizations/logs/index.md

 ### Data links

-By using Data links, you can turn any part of a log message into an internal or external link.
-The created link is visible as a button in the Links section inside the Log details view.
+By using data links, you can turn any part of a log message into an internal or external link.
+The created link is visible as a button in the **Links** section inside the **Log details** view.

 ### Display options